 Bonus Tip: Install an expansion tank

 An expansion tank is a smaller tank that you can install above the heater.
-The expansion tank takes in some of the excess water from the thermal expansion in the main heater.
-With less water and less pressure in the main, there is less risk of the main heater getting damaged.
+The expansion tank takes in some excess water from the thermal expansion in the main heater.
+The main heater is less likely to get damaged with less water and less pressure in the main.

 You can install an expansion tank by welding it onto the main supply line of the water heater.